Ardhanarishvara: Symbolism

-Across cultures, hermaphrodite figures like Ardhanarishvara have traditionally been associated with fertility and abundant growth.
+Across cultures, androgynous figures like Ardhanarishvara have traditionally been associated with fertility and abundant growth.
 In this form, Shiva in his eternal embrace with Prakriti represents the eternal reproductive power of Nature, whom he regenerates after she loses her fertility.
 "It is a duality in unity, the underlying principle being a sexual dualism".
 Art historian Sivaramamurti calls it "a unique connection of the closely knit ideal of man and woman rising above the craving of the flesh and serving as a symbol of hospitality and parenthood".
 The dual unity of Ardhanarishvara is considered "a model of conjugal inseparability".
 Padma Upadhyaya comments, "The idea of ...
 Ardhanārīśvara is to locate the man in the woman as also the woman in the man and to create perfect homogeneity in domestic affairs".

 Often, the right half of Ardhanarishvara is male and the left is female.
 The left side is the location of the heart and is associated with 'feminine' characteristics like intuition and creativity, while the right is associated with the brain and 'masculine' traits – logic, valour and systematic thought.
 The female is often not equal in the Ardhanarishvara, the male god who is half female; she remains a dependent entity.
 Ardhanarishvara "is in essence Shiva, not Parvati".
 This is also reflected in mythology, where Parvati becomes a part of Shiva.
 It is likewise reflected in iconography: Shiva often has two supernatural arms and Parvati has just one earthly arm, and his bull vahana – not her lion vahana – typically accompanies them.